New Developer Tools

 Automation platform connectors

-Native connectors for N8N, Workato, Power Automate, Camunda, Active Pieces, IFTTT and more, so web scraping runs inside the automation builders that teams already use.
+Native connectors for N8N, Workato, Active Pieces, IFTTT and more, so web data extraction runs inside the automation builders commonly used in enterprise environments.

 02